mschaberger/mschaberger/README.md

 </h2>

 ## :sparkles: About Me:
 :wave: I'm a compromised, creative and resolutive profesional.
-I'm 26 years old and it wasn't until a while ago that I found out about my passion for programming, front-end development and web design.
-And now i can't stop learning more and more about this amazing tech world.  <br><br>
+I'm 26 years old and it wasn't until a while ago that I found out about my passion for programming, front-end development and web design.<br><br>
 🔭 I’m currently working on my portfolio and an e-commerce.<br>
-👯 I’m looking to collaborate on front-end developments and UX/UI design projects.<br>
 :zap: I’m currently learning python.<br>
 :shamrock: I also have a degree in environmental management.
 <br></br>